 Introduction

-Transforming an old Intel NUC into a virtualization powerhouse with Proxmox VE was an exciting challenge.
-These compact devices are perfect for home labs due to their small size and sufficient performance capabilities.
-Here’s a meticulous account of how I installed Proxmox on my Intel NUC, hoping it can serve as a helpful guide for similar endeavors.
+Transforming an old Intel NUC into a virtualization powerhouse with Proxmox VE was a fun project.
+These little machines are perfect for home labs because they’re small and pack enough punch.
+Here’s how I installed Proxmox on my Intel NUC, hopefully it helps you out.

 Preparation

-• Old Intel NUC: The model I used had a 64-bit Intel processor with virtualization support (VT-x), 8 GB of RAM, and a 120 GB SSD.
-This setup is more than adequate for running a few virtual machines.
+- Old Intel NUC: I used a model with a 64-bit Intel processor with virtualization support (VT-x), 8 GB of RAM, and a 120 GB SSD.
+This is plenty for running a few virtual machines.

-• Bootable USB Drive: I had a 4 GB USB flash drive ready to create the installation media.
+- Bootable USB Drive: A 4 GB USB flash drive is all you need.

-• Proxmox VE ISO: I downloaded the latest Proxmox VE ISO from the Proxmox download page.
-I made sure to verify the checksum to ensure the integrity of the download.
+- Proxmox VE ISO: I downloaded the latest Proxmox VE ISO from the Proxmox download page.
+I also verified the checksum to make sure the download was good.

-• Internet Connection: An active internet connection was necessary for downloading updates and managing remote repositories.
+- Internet Connection: You’ll need this for updates and managing remote repositories.

 Creating the Installation Media

-With the ISO file in hand, my next task was to create a bootable USB drive:
+With the ISO file downloaded, the next step was to create a bootable USB drive:

-• I downloaded and launched Rufus, a reliable tool for creating bootable USB drives.
+- I downloaded and launched Rufus, a great tool for creating bootable USB drives.

-• I inserted the USB stick into my computer and selected it in Rufus.
+- I plugged in the USB stick and selected it in Rufus.

-• I chose the Proxmox VE ISO file using the “Select” button in Rufus.
+- I chose the Proxmox VE ISO file using the “Select” button.

-• I set the partition scheme to MBR (for BIOS or UEFI compatibility) and the file system to FAT32.
+- I set the partition scheme to MBR and the file system to FAT32.

 Booting from the USB Drive